Scaling Innovation through Public-Private Collaboration

 Confidentiality

-Yes, all information submitted is only visible to the judging board and will not be disclosed to the media.
+Yes, all information submitted will only be visible to the judging board and will not be disclosed to the media.

 If you have any other queries, please contact us at nextgen@graniteasia.com.